dhershman1/vue-debounce/README.md

 <input v-debounce:1s.unlock="myFunc" type="text" />
 ```

-The value of the input is passed along to your function
+The value of the input is passed along to your function as the first parameter, and the 2nd parameter is the event object itself.

 ## Overwriting Events